 6. The students demonstrate their knowledge of course content during the class.
-Im npressions Evidence that the criteria is met: Exceeds Expectations Comments: Meets Expectations Needs Improvement
+Iı mpressions Evidence that the criteria is met: Exceeds Expectations Comments: Meets Expectations Needs Improvement

 7. The class environment feels like a college-level class.
-Impressions Evidence that the criteria is met: Exceeds Expectations Comments: Meets Expectations Needs Improvement
+I Impressions Evidence that the criteria is met: Exceeds Expectations Comments: Meets Expectations Needs Improvement

-Based upon your observation, the teacher has specific strengths in the area of: Based upon your observation, what suggestions do you make to the teacher and Based upon your observation, what suggestions do you make to the teacher and thy?
+8. Based upon your observation, the teacher has specific strengths in the area of:

+9. Based upon your observation, what suggestions do you make to the teacher and why?